Changissnz/nu_merchant_principal/README.md

 practice.
-And even if the sophisticated proves superior, along select metrics, to the ordinary, the sophisticated tend to be put into conditions that garner low proliferation rates, such as through the "hole for the sophisticated", mentioned in the previous section Denying Sophistication.
+And even if the sophisticated proves superior, along select metrics, to the ordinary, the sophisticated tend to be put into conditions that garner low proliferation rates, such as through the "hole for the sophisticated" that is mentioned in the previous section Denying Sophistication.

 | ~~ | Maintain | Work For Move 5 |
 | --- | -------------- | -------- |